 Olmsted Park

 Olmsted Park is divided into two parts.
-The lower part of the park near Jamaica Plain includes open field space for multi-purpose sports and activities (including 2 softball fields) as well as a wooded area with many hiking trails.
-The upper part near Brookline contains a path that circles Leverett’s Pond.
+The lower part of the park near Jamaica Plain includes open field space for multi-purpose sports and activities, including Daisy Field, which has 2 fields used for softball and little league.
+The lower part also has wooded area with many hiking trails.
+The upper part near Brookline contains a path that circles Leverett Pond.
 The park’s size makes it a great park for runners – both trail running and on walking paths.
 There are also a few bike paths within the park as well.

 This Park is Best For: